DevRomu/DevRomu/README.md

 - 🌱 I’m currently a recent graduate from Red River College Polytechnic
 - 💞️ I’m looking to collaborate on anything that can help improve my coding journey (java and C#)
 - 📫 How to reach me via email: orinarhomill@gmail.com, <a href="https://codepen.io/DevRomu">CodePen
-- 💭 Goals: Become a decent programmer and get a job after college.
+- 💭 Goals: Become a decent programmer and get a job or start freelancing after college.

 ---